iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/JOE/[#007] What kind of nonsense BS are they spewing.md

 **Pinevalley**<br>
 I personally don't think that Xenon would do those things<br>
-However, I have to say that with him getting off scot-free every time and all those rumors out there<br>
+However, I have to say that with him getting off scot\-free every time and all those rumors out there<br>
 It is no surprise that more and more people around me are starting to feel that there is something "off" about him

 **Noposa**<br>